css-for-js/huckleberry/README.md

 - You may be tempted to reach for CSS strategies we haven't yet seen in the course, like flexbox or absolute positioning.
 Please try and complete this workshop without them.
 This module is focused on flow-layout and the box-model, and it is possible to lay everything out on the page using only padding, border, and margin.
 It's important to be comfortable with these primitives before moving on to more-complex subjects.

 - Future workshops will provide a React starter.
 For the early workshops, the focus is on the fundamentals, so we're using pure HTML and CSS.
-If you're more comfortable working in React (or another framework), feel free to use it instead.
+If you feel more comfortable using a JS framework like React, you can go ahead, but please don't use any component libraries or CSS frameworks.
+All CSS should be written by hand.

-- **Pay close attention to the details.** For example, you should be able to draw a line along the left, and all text should be neatly aligned:
+- **Pay close attention to alignment.** For example, you should be able to draw a line along the left, and all text should be neatly aligned:

 ![Desktop mockup with a vertical line showing alignment](./docs/aligned.png)